 Karin Leire has got a 20-year experience in clinical research and evidence-based medicine for both pharmaceuticals and medical devices.
 As Vice President of Scientific & Medical affairs at Permobil group, defining and leading the research roadmap, using customer insights from direct interactions with stakeholders and large datasets from the connected Permobil products with the main objectives to ensure innovation according to user needs, document performance and govern appropriate access to complex rehab technology based on unmet needs and human rights, globally.
-She has got a master's degree
+She has got a master's degree in biomedical sciences from University of Uppsala, Sweden.

-WEDNESDAY 22 NOVEMBER
+ABSTRACTS WEDNESDAY 22 NOVEMBER